-The house and property that The Conjuring is based is located at 1677 Round Top Road in Harrisville, Rhode Island.
+The house and property that The Conjuring movie was based on are located at 1677 Round Top Road in Harrisville, Rhode Island.
 The house sits on The Old Brook Farm which was originally part of a 200-acre farm.

 Respect Current Owners’ Privacy

 With the fame and success of the Conjuring film, we should remind everyone to respect the owners’ privacy.
 Several trespassers have been reported and the occupants, both of this world and in-between, should be afforded their well-deserved peace.
-We stress individuals to mind the Sutcliffes’ privacy out of respect for the law and their livelihood.
+We stress individuals to mind the Heinzen’s privacy out of respect for the law and their livelihood.